 The Summer Medical Student Respiratory Research Fellowship (SMURRF) at Cincinnati Children’s offers medical students the chance to explore pediatric pulmonary-related clinical and basic science research in laboratories in the Department of Pediatrics, University of Cincinnati College of Medicine.

 The primary goal of the program is to provide medical students a unique opportunity to learn about the exciting clinical and research challenges in pediatric pulmonary and sleep medicine and attract future physician-scientists into these fields.

-This is a 9-week program sponsored by The National Institute of Health, Cincinnati Children’s Hospital Medical Center and the University of Cincinnati School of Medicine where students will work directly with faculty members whom have active research programs that cover all areas of pulmonary medicine, including asthma, cystic fibrosis, sleep disorders, lung remodeling, acute lung injury and developmental biology among others.
+During this 9-week program, sponsored by The National Institutes of Health, Cincinnati Children’s, and the University of Cincinnati School of Medicine, students work directly with faculty members whom have active research programs that cover all areas of pulmonary medicine, including asthma, cystic fibrosis, sleep disorders, lung remodeling, acute lung injury and developmental biology, among others.

-In sum the program provides a well-rounded exposure to clinical and research opportunities in a stimulating and enriching environment where student-physicians will learn how they can make a positive impact in improving the lives of children with respiratory disorders.
+The program provides well-rounded exposure to clinical and research opportunities in a stimulating and enriching environment where student-physicians will learn how they can make a positive impact in improving the lives of children with respiratory disorders.

 "The SMURRF is designed to provide medical students a very unique opportunity to work directly with researchers of the highest quality and learn about the excitement and challenges of pediatric respiratory research.
 We hope medical students from all parts of the United States who are considering a potential career as physician-scientists in pediatric respiratory fields will consider applying to our program which we anticipate will be highly rewarding, challenging and fun."